Best yoga studio software in 2026

 Which yoga software handles teacher trainings best?

-Junocal's term-based courses are a first-class entity (fixed weekly slot, total session count, single-payment price, makeup credits, four-option refund policy) — useful for 200-hour and 300-hour teacher training cohorts.
-Mindbody, Momence and Walla handle teacher trainings via workarounds over recurring classes, which creates friction around attendance and refund tracking.
-For studios where teacher training is a meaningful revenue line, the first-class courses primitive matters operationally.
+Junocal builds term-based courses in: a fixed weekly slot, a set number of sessions, one upfront price, makeup credits, and a four-option refund policy — useful for 200-hour and 300-hour teacher training cohorts.
+On Mindbody, Momence and Walla you set teacher trainings up as repeating classes, which makes attendance and refund tracking harder to manage.
+For studios where teacher training is a meaningful revenue line, having courses built in saves real day-to-day work.

 Deeper dives